dnulnets/consent/README.md

 ## What needs to be done

 This is just a few items that needs to be sorted out:
-- Develop a GUI for the consent handling for both users and companies. (ongoing)
 - How to handle integrity, i.e. wether or not a person has agreed or not is considered personal data.
 Maybe even the consent in itself.
 - Is PoA the way to go, and if so who is the Authority in this case?
 - Identity and proof of identity of the person is needed in the end.